mjdamgaard/UP-Web-Project/README_long_version.md

 *I am currently in the process of transforming the source code into REACT, which is going on, not in the master fork, but in a different one.*

+*I am also considering renaming the project to the Semantic Database Project or the Semantic Network Project instead, by the way.*

 ## Introduction to the project